 The admissions process is outlined on this site, and there are three major principles governing this aspect of USL.
 One, University School admits students of any race, color, religion, sex, and national or ethnic origin who demonstrate sufficient promise of academic success and parent-student agreement with and subscription to the school's philosophy and regulations.
 Two, University School seeks the curious, self-motivated learner who thrives in a flexible yet challenging academic environment and is kind and empathetic.
-Each potential student is evaluated on the above criteria through a comprehensive admissions process, and this information allows us to get a full view of the child.Three, in order to ensure the proper growth and development of the School's culture and the ability to provide a positive and engaging environment for its students, enrollment for the 2012-2013 academic year is limited to 72 students.
+Each potential student is evaluated on the above criteria through a comprehensive admissions process, and this information allows us to get a full view of the child.Three, in order to ensure the proper growth and development of the School's culture and the ability to provide a positive and engaging environment for its students, enrollment is limited in size.

 Who is the Head of School?

 Jason Kreutner, raised in Mount Pleasant and a current resident, is founder and Head of University School of the Lowcountry.
-He has extensive experience as an educator and leader in independent schools and is a recipient of a National Association of Independent Schools NAIS Fellowship for Aspiring School Heads (2006-2007 school year).
+He has extensive experience as an educator and leader in independent schools and is a recipient of a National Association of Independent Schools NAIS Fellowship for Aspiring School Heads -- (2006-2007 cohort).
 Prior to establishing USL, he was Dean of Students and then Director of Studies at Charleston Collegiate School, served as Upper School Dean and History Department Chair at Porter-Gaud School, and was Dean of Students and Humanities Instructor at Heathwood Hall Episcopal School in Columbia, SC.
-He is a Phi Beta Kappa graduate of the South Carolina Honors College and received his master’s degree from Emory University in History.
+He is a Phi Beta Kappa graduate of the South Carolina Honors College (Baccalaureus Artium et Scientiae) and received his master’s degree from Emory University in History.
 Kreutner was recognized by the South Carolina Independent School Association as the Headmaster "Rookie of the Year" for the 2007-2008 school year.
+In 2013, he received SCISA's Dr. Charles S. Aimar Educational Leadership Award, which is presented annually to the most outstanding leader among the association’s 100+ schools.
 He consults and has provided guidance to several existing and new independent and public schools.
 Mr. Kreutner is married to Ashleigh (Tasha) Eady, a member of the corporate management team for Gilligan's restaurants.
 They have one daughter, Kessler, and a son, John Ross.
 In addition to his work in education, he is Head Coach of Snee Farm Swim Team.
 In 2008, Mount Pleasant Mayor Harry Hallman awarded him the key to the city for his work with Snee Farm Swim Team since 1990.

 Will University School of the Lowcountry be accredited?